jauvany/2025-02-initia-cosmos/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 - Already known issue in cosmos-sdk is not target of this audit.
-- In some places, we are raising panic but it is normally okay to ignore. especially it is coming from the https://github.com/cosmos/cosmos-sdk. (x/mstaking, x/gov, x/bank, x/evidence).
+- In some places, we are raising panic but it is normally okay to ignore.
+Especially if it is coming from the https://github.com/cosmos/cosmos-sdk. (x/mstaking, x/gov, x/bank, x/evidence).
-- dependency versions are also not target of this audit.
+- Dependency versions are also not a target of this audit.

-# Overview

-[ ⭐️ SPONSORS: add info here ]

 ## Links